jitendranath/HTML_5_Development/README.md

 # HTML5 Development

-Download the HTMLStarter Template
+Usage:

+1) Please download "HTML_Stater_Template".
+2) Copy to your safest folder like D:\ or E:\
+3) Extract it
-Extract it and load it to your Editor
+4) Load it to your Editor

-These are just starter files , just follow my classes for complete HTML files.
+5) Follow my classes regularly for Updated Code.

+Thanks for your interest in learning UI Technologies.

+Please Click on "Follow Me" Button for more updates, Stay Connected.

+Happy Learning :)

+Your's NAVEEN SAGGAM